 Further testing concluded that this was the result of human-to-dog transmission.
 The dog involved never became ill and was not a source of infection.
 No case of COVID-19 infecting cats has ever been identified.

 If you have been diagnosed with COVID-19, the CDC, OIE, and WHO have created the following guidelines:

 When handling and caring for animals, always implement basic hygiene measures; this includes handwashing before and after being around animals, their food, or supplies, and avoiding kissing, licking, or sharing food.

 When possible, people who are sick or under medical attention for COVID-19 should avoid close contact with pets and have another member of the household care for their animals.
 If you are ill and must look after a pet, maintain good hygiene practices and wear a mask if possible.

 - Restrict contact with animals, just like you would when interacting with other people.

 What to do if you have a sick animal?

 COVID-19 is not thought to affect pets, but pets can still become ill for a variety of other reasons.
 To safely provide for our pets’ needs, you may be asked to call before entering a veterinary clinic and to wait outside once you have arrived; this will allow us to address your animal health concerns without increasing the risk of human-to-human COVID-19 transmission.
 If we already have a current existing relationship with your pet, we may be able to offer medical advice over the telephone (telemedicine).

 Why is my dog/cat coughing?

-Coughing is a clinical sign of tracheal irritation that can be caused by a large number of infectious, parasitic, cardiovascular, allergic, and cancer-related reasons.
-If your dog or cat is coughing, it is not likely related to COVID-19, but it could still be a cause for concern.
-Most causes of coughing can be successfully treated if diagnosed by your veterinarian.
+Coughing is a clinical sign of tracheal irritation that can be caused by numerous allergic, cardiovascular, infectious, parasitic and cancer-related reasons.
+If your dog or cat is coughing, it is not likely related to COVID-19, but it can still be a cause for concern.
+Most cases of coughing can be successfully treated if diagnosed by your veterinarian.